Fiona1217/Bike-Rental-Shop/README.md

 SQL and Bash Scripting Debugging: Gained experience in identifying and resolving SQL syntax errors, unexpected values, and logical errors in scripts.
 Developed a keen attention to detail for troubleshooting both SQL statements and Bash logic.

 ### Bash Scripting
 Automation of Customer Interaction and Rental Process: Created Bash scripts that automate the main rental operations, making it easier to check available bikes, record rentals, and manage returns.
-This scripting improved efficiency and provided hands-on experience in combining SQL with Bash for interactive applications.